 Liquid funds help a business in meeting its short-term expenses commitments.
 Liquidity can be defined as an organization’s ability to meet an expense or settle a liability towards its stakeholders, as and when it becomes due.
 It is a parameter that gives a picture of the solvency of the firm.

 To measure the liquidity, we need to calculate the liquidity ratios.
 These ratios give a short-term answer as the creditors are interested in the current liquidity position of the entity.
 If the organization is not in a position to meet its short-term commitments, it has an adverse effect on its credit rating and credibility.
-If the organization is not able to honour its financial commitments, it can result in its bankruptcy or closure.
+If the organization is not able to honor its financial commitments, it can result in its bankruptcy or closure.
 The liquidity of the organization must neither be insufficient nor should it be excessive.

 Quick Ratio or Acid test Ratio